MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

 management software, or browser plug-in installation necessary on the client device.
-All that is required to run the web-based Windows PowerShell console is a properly-configured Windows PowerShell Web Access gateway, and a client device browser that supports JavaScriptÂ® and accepts cookies.
+All that is required to run the web-based Windows PowerShell console is a properly-configured Windows PowerShell Web Access gateway, and a client device browser that supports JavaScript and accepts cookies.

 Examples of client devices include laptops, non-work personal computers, borrowed computers, tablet computers, web kiosks, computers that are not